Sunrise to Sunset: Beachfront Camping in Texas

 Again, purchase traction boards just in case you would get stuck while traveling.
 I carry these boards with us on each trip, but I am happy we have not had to use them.

-Fishing: if you are fishing on the island, you will need a Texas fishing license and endorsement for ages 18 and over.
+Fishing is available on the island.
+You will need a Texas fishing license and endorsement for ages 18 and over.

 The map below shows the distance between Port Aransas and Padre Island.